Frequently asked questions

 What if things do not work out after adoption?

 We appreciate that sometimes peoples circumstances can change and you may no longer be able to provide for an adopted dog or cat, if this happens we will take the dog or cat back into our care regardless of the time that has passed.
+This will not be an overnight process, and we will always ask for suitable time to allow a foster placement to be found, kennelling will be used only as a last resort.

 What will happen to the dog or cat if I die?